haskellfoundation/tech-proposals/proposals/CHARTER.md

 ### Membership changes

 Membership changes require 66% majority for approval.
-All initial membership seats shall be appointed by the CTO at their discretion.
+All initial membership seats shall be appointed by the delegating HF Executive at their discretion.

 ## Reporting